Schools Development Programme

 By watching this session, we hope that you will further your understanding of EBSA, learn effective strategies to help break the cycle of EBSA, and feel confident to communicate simple coping strategies that can support a student in returning to school.

 Working with Low Mood including Safety Planning

-A workshop highlighting warning signs of low mood in young people and producing a better understanding of why adolescents are more vulnerable to low mood.
-Evidence based strategies are discussed to help a young person with low mood feel more able to engage within the school setting.
+A workshop developed for school staff who work with student welfare, to highlight the warning signs of low mood in young people and to produce a better understanding of why adolescents are more vulnerable to low mood.
+Evidence based strategies are discussed on low mood and how staff can support young people.